array81/tado-assist/README.md

 - Know the number of mobile devices (associated with the Tado account) in the home.
 This information is provided as an attribute;
 - Know the zones where an open window is detected.
 This information is provided as an attribute but only if heating suspension is disabled;
 - Ability to manage multiple accounts;
+- Support english and italian languages, but you can easily translate it into your language;

 ### Installation
 **Method 1**